tatianegercina/FinTech/02-Homework/06-PyViz/Instructions/README.md

 #### Neighborhood Map

-In this final section, you will read in neighborhood location data and build an interactive map with the average prices per neighborhood.
-Use a scatter mapbox object from plotly express to create the visualization.
+In this final section, you will read in neighbourhood location data and build an interactive map with the average prices per neighbourhood.
+Use a scatter mapbox object from Plotly Express to create the visualization.
 Remember, you will need your mapbox API key for this.

 Remember that in order to create maps visualizations using Plotly Express, you will need to create an account at [mapbox](https://www.mapbox.com/) and [create an access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#creating-and-managing-access-tokens).